From the 2020-21 financial year, related corporations that own land can be jointly assessed for land tax as if the land was owned by one corporation.

 Where 2 or more corporations are related, the land they own will be assessed for land tax as if the land was owned by one corporation.

-This Corporate Group Head will receive the Land Tax Assessment for the related Corporate Group.
+Who will receive the Land Tax Assessment for a Corporate Group?

-Where related corporations are jointly assessed for land tax, one Land Tax Assessment is issued for the group and will be sent to the Corporation Group Head.
+Where related corporations are jointly assessed for land tax, one Land Tax Assessment is issued for the group and will be sent to the postal address deemed most appropriate by RevenueSA upon creation of the Corporate Group.

 The Land Tax Assessment will specify each land owning related corporation, the land owned by the related corporations and the percentage interest each corporation has in the land taxed.